 Let us step back and examine what we mean by a product’s value proposition, how to craft yours the right way, why it’s necessary, and how to translate it into your roadmap.

 The specific definition of a value proposition will differ from company to company, but here are some broad cues to keep in mind when crafting yours.
 Your value proposition should always:

-Let’s look at an example of a great value proposition, from Unbounce.
+Let’s look at an example of a great value proposition from Unbounce.

 “Build, publish and A/B test landing pages without IT.”

-Powerful statement, right?
+That sounds like a powerful statement, right?
 But a powerful statement by itself wouldn’t be enough for a compelling value proposition.
 It also needs to satisfy the three criteria listed above.
 And it does:

-With this statement Unbounce is clearly telling its customer persona — typically a corporate marketing professional — that they can use this tool to handle all of their own web-page development easily, without coding skills or having to involve IT.
+With this statement, Unbounce is clearly telling its customer persona — typically a corporate marketing professional — that they can use this tool to handle all of their own web-page development easily, without coding skills or having to involve IT.

 The value and benefits to the customer are clear.

 What if Unbounce instead chose a statement like, “Powerful landing page builder for marketers”?